pablodav/burp_server_reports/README.md

-## Compare your list of clients with external inventory (TODO)
+## Inventory: Compare your clients with external inventory

-If you specify in configuration a list of inventory like:
-`csv_file_data = /storage/samba/automation/inventory.csv`
-It must have:
+Default columns is described in the configuration section above, you don't need to specify it but you can change if required.

+An example (you can also add any more columns as you desire, it will be automatically appended on output, like notes):
 ```
-name,status,det_status,whatever,else
-client1,active,,,
-client2,active,spare,,othercomments irrelevant for compare but will not be a problem
+device name;status;Status (detailed);notes
+demo1; active;;should be ok
+demo2; active; spare; should be wrong spare
+cli10; active;;
+cli20; active; spare;
 ```

 As the example, it will give you details only on "active" assets and will compare if it is spare or not also.

 You can use it to compare with your list of clients (useful to see if all your inventory is in burp or not).

-Option:
+It can also tell you if you have clients not in the inventory

+Command line:

 `--reports inventory -i input.csv -o output.csv